monek-ltd/Monek.Checkout.WooCommerce/README.md

 Save changes to apply the configuration.

-If you don't have the necessary information, such as the Monek ID or Echo Check Code, visit [Monek Contact Page](https://monek.com/contact) to get help.
+If you don't have the necessary information, such as your Monek ID, visit [Monek Contact Page](https://monek.com/contact) to get help.
 Ensure that all information entered is accurate to enable seamless payment processing on your WooCommerce store.